addinall/Infoxchange-test/README.md

 If the function was written well and/or documented to a decent standard, one would not have to make the effort.
 I hate stupid tests like this.
-THey show ernormous disrespect for the people who bother to respond to your position requirements.  "we have written something CLEVER and CRYPTIC.
+THey show ernormous disrespect for the people who bother to respond to your position requirements.  "we have written something CLEVER and CRYPTIC".
 Now you can waste your time figuring it out.

 2. Write a unit test for it